 Communications professionals are needed in a wide range of industries, and those with graduate degrees and suitable experience often go on to fill management positions in business and media.
 Read on to learn more about master's degree programs in communication and possible careers.
-Schools offering Applied Communications degrees can also be found in these popular choices.

 Master's Degree in Communication

 A master's degree program in communication can strengthen your writing, research, analytical and leadership skills through advanced studies.
 Admissions requirements include a bachelor's degree, preferably in communication or a related field.
 You can expect to take courses in interpersonal and organizational communication, persuasion, conflict resolution and rhetorical theory.
 You may be able to focus your studies on a concentration that suits your career interests, such as media relations or corporate communications.
 After completing a master's degree program in communication, you may qualify for upper-level jobs in a variety of fields, such as advertising, marketing and public relations.

 Important Facts About Careers for Communications Graduates

 |Topic||Advertising and Promotions Manager||Public Relations and Fundraising Managers||Marketing Manager|

 |Professional Certification||None||Available through PRSA (voluntary)||None|

 Advertising managers develop and oversee marketing campaigns for clients.
 As an advertising manager, you might find employment with publicity agencies, media firms or advertising departments of companies.
 You'll often collaborate with other advertising professionals, such as sales, creative and financial department staff, to prepare budgets and develop promotional materials.
 Leadership, creativity and strong communication skills are essential for this role, as well as marketing expertise.

 Public Relations Manager